-Music Makes You Think | Dr. Demento: Talking Turkey About Comedy and Novelty Music
+Music Makes You Think | Interview with Dr. Demento: Talking Turkey About Comedy and Novelty Music

 Music Makes You Think is for people who hear, feel and experience music a little more deeply than the average listener.